dawit-kiros/Fedex-Track-API/README.md

 ## API Documentation(Swagger Documentation)

-**Access Swagger Documentation:** I have included Swagger documentation for this API, which can be accessed via the `/api-docs` endpoint.
+**Swagger Documentation:** I have included Swagger documentation for this API, which can be accessed via the `/api-docs` endpoint.
 Swagger provides interactive documentation that allows users to explore and understand your API more easily.

 **Endpoint for Swagger Documentation:** `/api-docs`